thetmkay/node-fieldbook-promise/README.md

 #### *module*

-The module exports a function, which given a valid configuration for a Fieldbook `book`, will return a `book` object with methods to read and write to the `book`.
+The module exports a function, which given a valid configuration for a Fieldbook book, will return a book object with methods to read and write to the book.

 The configuration parameter is an object which must have the following three properties (otherwise an `Error` will be thrown: